Associate Professor of Physics

 Discovering new planets

 Every clear night, my students and I use a remotely controlled semi-automated telescope on the Westminster College campus to search for new worlds.
 Our current targets include exoplanetary candidates for TESS, Kepler, KELT and several other projects, which we help to vet and characterize.
-We have co-discovered over 20 exoplanets to date.
+We have co-discovered 20 exoplanets to date.
 One of our discoveries was selected for the cover article of Nature magazine.

 Seeing exoplanets directly is very difficult because they are extremely distant and don’t produce their own light, as do stars.
 Therefore, we wait and watch for stars to dim when their planets cross in front of them – a technique known as the transit method.
 We are able to detect dimmings of as little as 0.2 % of a star’s brightness, which can correspond to planets ranging in size from super-Earths to inflated Jupiters (see a CBS News article in which I was interviewed about the latter).